 where $(x: y: z)$ are coordinates in the fibres and $f$, $g$ are homogeneous sextic polynomials defining smooth plane sextics intersecting transversally in $36$ distinct points.
 Then $X$ is a smooth variety, and restricting to $X$ the bundle projection we get an elliptic fibration over $\PP^2$, with section $\sigma$ given by $P \longmapsto (1: 0: 0) \in X_P$.
 The discriminant of the family is the curve

 over the curve $g = 0$ the fibre is of Kodaira type $IV$, while over each of the curves $2 g \pm 3 \sqrt{-3} f = 0$ we have nodal cubics.
-Over the $36$ points where $f = g = 0$, the fibre has equation $x^2 y = 0$ and so consists of two concurring lines, one of which with multiplicity $2$ and so this fibre is not in Kodaira's list (Table \ref{table: kodaira's list}).
-A picture of the singular fibres of this fibration is in Figure \ref{figure: fibres of CCvG}.
+Over the $36$ points where $f = g = 0$, the fibre has equation $x^2 y = 0$ and so consists of two concurring lines, one of which with multiplicity $2$ and so this fibre is not of Kodaira type.
+A picture of the singular fibres of this fibration is in Figure~\ref{figure: fibres of CCvG}.

-Around one of these points there is a suitable neighbourhood where $f$ and $g$ give local centered coordinates.
-In such a neighbourhood, we choose a generic line through the origin, $g = \lambda f$, and define $X_\lambda$ to be the restriction to this line of the fibration.
-By Tate's algorithm, the fibre we expect over $f = 0$ is of Kodaira type $I_0^*$: the fibre of the threefold is a contraction of such fibre, in agreement to Theorem \ref{thm: contraction of kodaira fibres}.
-In Figure \ref{figure: contraction of I_0^*} it's possible to see which components have been contracted.
+Around each point where $f = g = 0$ there is a suitable neighbourhood where $f$ and $g$ give local centred coordinates.
+In such a neighbourhood, we choose a generic line through the origin, say $g = \lambda f$, and define $X_\lambda$ to be the restriction of the fibration to this line.
+By Tate's algorithm, the fibre we expect over $f = 0$ is of Kodaira type $I_0^*$: the fibre of the threefold is a contraction of such fibre, in agreement with Theorem~\ref{thm: main theorem}.
+In Figure~\ref{figure: contraction of I_0^*} it's possible to see which components have been contracted.

 \begin{Rmk} Observe that for different values of the parameter $\lambda$, the three singular points in the central fibre of $X_\lambda$ change coordinates.
 As a consequence these points, which are singular only for some values of $\lambda$, are smooth points for the threefold. \end{Rmk} \end{Ex}